SGDInstitute/apollo/content/collections/pages/sgdinstitute/2022-racial-foundations-public-policy-lgbt-rights.md

         content:
           -
             type: text
-            text: 'This event is co-sponsored by the Center for Racial Justice and Gerald R. Ford School of Public Policy at the University of Michigan, presented as part of their Racial Foundations of Public Policy series and the Institute''s Queer Policy Series.
-The Queer Policy Series convenes policymakers, leaders, and students to examine policies at various levels that impact queer and trans students and youth, and provides tools for effecting policy changes that embrace and affirm diverse sexualities and genders.'
+            text: "This event is co-sponsored by the Center for Racial Justice and Gerald R. Ford School of Public Policy at the University of Michigan, presented as part of their Racial Foundations of Public Policy series and the Institute's Queer Policy Series.
+The Queer Policy Series convenes policymakers, leaders, and students to examine policies at various levels that impact queer and trans students and youth, and provides tools for effecting policy changes that embrace and affirm diverse sexualities and genders."
     type: content
     enabled: true
   -
+    id: vJvufAUg
     bard:
       -
         type: heading